Kittyfisto/Tailviewer/src/Tailviewer.PluginRepository/README.md

 # Tailviewer Plugin Repository

-This application is a standalone command-line application which which can be used to distribute tailviewer plugins.
+This application is a standalone command-line application as well as a windows service which which can be used to distribute tailviewer plugins.

 ## Example